pgasane/random/README.md

 Random

-Random is a ttesting program to exercise Git and GitHub use.
+Random is a testing program for train the Git and GitHub use.

 Copyright and license